 How Much Does CoolTone Cost?

 One CoolTone treatment can cost anywhere from $750 to $1,000.
-The overall CoolTone cost is determined by the area you choose to treat and the number of sessions you will require to achieve the desired results.
+The overall CoolTone cost is determined by the area you choose to treat and the number of sessions you require to achieve the desired results.
 Our CoolTone technician can help design a customized procedure plan specific for your wants and needs.

 Can I Save on CoolTone Prices?